-Do: Optimize your structure for energy-efficiency.
+Do: Optimize your structure for energy efficiency.

 Don’t: Use an undersized HVAC system.

-Compared to furnaces and air conditioning units for non-steel buildings, your HVAC units for steel are just going to need to be bigger.
+Compared to HVAC units for non-steel buildings, your HVAC units for steel are just going to need to be bigger.
 Why?
 First of all, no matter how many precautions you take, steel is less naturally insulating than wood.
 Your HVAC system will need to produce more heat (or cool air) to compensate for the potential energy loss.
 Secondly, your steel building will likely have lots of wide, open spaces.
 Those open spaces contain a lot of air!
 Your heating and cooling systems will need to be strong enough to circulate the air mass effectively.
 While a smaller unit will be slightly more cost-friendly, sizing your units appropriately for steel buildings will pay off.

 Do: Insulate, insulate, insulate.

 That said, there are steps you can take to reduce heat loss so your optimized HVAC system can work properly.
-The primary strategy you should follow is to insulate your structure as much as you possibly can.
+The primary strategy you should follow is to insulate your structure as much as possible.
 The good news?
 Builders typically construct steel walls in a specific way that makes them easy to insulate.
 In many cases, you’ll be able to put sheets of insulation directly against a flat steel wall instead of needing to deal with studs and sheetrock.

 Don’t: Ignore proper ventilation as you’re installing your heating and cooling systems.